feffermanlab/NL_2020_Honeybee-Seasonal-Aging-Model/README.md

 # honeybee_seasonal_aging_model

-This repository contains the Matlab code associated with the manuscript, "The sensitivity of a honeybee colony to worker mortality depends on season and resource availability."
+This repository contains the Matlab code associated with the publication Lemanski, N.J., S. Bansal, and N.H.
+Fefferman.
+2020.
+The sensitivity of a honeybee colony to worker mortality depends on season and resource availability.
+BMC Evolutionary Biology.
+20(1):1-9.

 List of code files and their dependencies:
 1. 'graphresults_matrixbeemodel_foragers_BMC.m' - depends on 'elasticityallseasons_foragers.m'